American football field

-This article mainly describes the field used in the National Football League, college football, and other leagues playing (traditionally) outdoor 11-man football.
+This article mainly describes the field used in the National Football League, college football, and other leagues playing the standard form of outdoor 11-man football.
 Other variants of American football such as nine-man or arena football typically use smaller fields with smaller end zones.

 Field description

-The entire field is a rectangle 360 ft long by 160 ft wide.
-The longer lines are the sidelines and the shorter lines are called end lines.
+The entire field is a rectangle 360 ft long by 160 ft wide, covering a total of 1.32 acres.
+The two longer lines of the field perimeter are known as sidelines and the two shorter ones are called end lines.
 NFL rules call for the sidelines and end lines to be 6 ft wide, though the lines may be narrower on fields used for multiple sports or by college or amateur teams.
 In all cases the sidelines and end lines are measured along the inside edges of the boundary lines, and the lines themselves are out of bounds.
 Most distances on a football field are expressed in terms of yards.

 The goal lines span the width of the field and run 10 yd parallel to each end line.
-The 100 yards between the goal lines where most gameplay occurs is officially called the field of play in the NFL rulebook.
+The 100 yards between the goal lines where most gameplay occurs is officially called the "field of play" in the NFL rulebook.
 Additional lines span the width of the field at 5-yard intervals from each goal line.